FSB publishes 2019 G-SIB list22 November 2019

 Notes to editors

-The FSB is chaired by Mark Carney, Governor of the Bank of England.
-Its Secretariat is located in Basel, Switzerland, and hosted by the Bank for International Settlements.
+The FSB is chaired by Randal K. Quarles, Governor Vice Chairman for Supervision, US Federal Reserve; its Vice Chair is Klaas Knot, President, De Nederlandsche Bank.
+The FSB Secretariat is located in Basel, Switzerland, and hosted by the Bank for International Settlements.